5 Safe Alternatives to TransferWise

 If you have an account, you may have considered making an international money transfer with PayPal.
 They are one of the world’s most popular payment systems to purchase goods and pay for services.
 It is a convenient way to transfer money to people in the same country and internationally, if they also use PayPal.

-If you’re thinking of using PayPal as an alternative to OFX, it’s important to keep a couple of things in mind.
+If you’re thinking of using PayPal as a TransferWise alternative, it’s important to keep a couple of things in mind.
 Firstly, the person you’re sending money to must also have a PayPal account.
-Secondly, know that OFX will generally be cheaper than PayPal.
+Secondly, know that TransferWise will generally be cheaper than PayPal.

 - They are good for sending money within the same country, but can be expensive internationally.